tombeesley/lupsr/README.md

 <!-- badges: end -->

-lupsr is a set of exercises and stats tuition content for use with students in the Psychology Department at Lancaster University.
-The exercises in lupsr are written with the package “learnr” which provides interactive exercises that can be run either within the R Studio IDE or in a local web browser.
-No knowledge of programming concepts or R / R Studio is required.
+**lupsr** is a collection of tutorials in data manipulation and statistics.
+It is written primarily for students in the Psychology Department at Lancaster University.
+Much of the content in **lupsr** is written with the package “learnr” which provides interactive exercises that can be run either within the R Studio IDE or in a local web browser.
+No knowledge of programming concepts or R / R Studio is required to get started with the tuition.
 Follow the installation and usage below to get started.

 ## Installation